-Start getting rid of your debt in 2021 with these balance transfer credit cards
+Here's how to get rid of your debt with a balance transfer credit card - CNN Underscored

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.

-It’s a new year and a great time to reset your personal financial picture, especially if you’re buried in debt.
-Last year was a difficult one for many people, and if the coronavirus pandemic cost you your job or left you with a lower income, you may be finding it hard to keep up with your monthly credit card payments.
+While the coronavirus will hopefully soon be a distant memory, the pandemic has wreaked untold damage on the personal finances of many Americans, leaving people buried in debt after losing a job or having their income reduced.
+Even now, the economy still has a long way to go to get back to normal, and like many others, you may be finding it hard to keep up with your monthly credit card payments.

-But rather than falling further behind, you should consider consolidating your debt with a balance transfer credit card.
-Balance transfer credit cards help you get a handle on your debt by offering an introductory 0% annual percentage rate (APR) on existing balances that you transfer over from other credit cards.
+Rather than falling further behind, you should consider consolidating your debt with a balance transfer credit card.
+Balance transfer credit cards offer an introductory 0% annual percentage rate (APR) on existing balances that you transfer over from other credit cards.
 This introductory rate applies to the transferred debt for anywhere from 14 to as many as 20 months from when you first open the card.

 Some balance transfer credit cards also offer great rewards on your everyday purchases, and a few even have useful perks such as cell phone or travel insurance.
 So if you need to get your credit card debt under control, check out our list of the best balance transfer credit cards to decide which one best fits your needs.